-Dr. Deddos’s degrees: Bachelor of Music degree in Conducting and Composition from Paraná State School of Music and Fine Arts; Master of Music degree in Performance from Duquesne University; Doctorate of Musical Arts and certificate from the Ideas for Creative Exploration department from the University of Georgia.
-His mentors include Silvio Spolaore (Paraná State Symphony), Harry Crowl (composition), Lance Laduke and David Zerkel (Euphonium Performance).
+Deddos earns a Bachelor of Music degree in Conducting and Composition from Paraná State School of Music and Fine Arts, a Master’s degree from Duquesne University, and a Doctorate of Musical Arts from the University of Georgia.
+His main mentors include Silvio Spolaore, Harry Crowl (composition), Lance Laduke and David Zerkel.

-Fernando Deddos is president of the Brazilian Euphonium and Tuba Association (ETB), and an Adams Instruments Performing Artist (Holland) since 2010.
+Fernando Deddos is the current president of the Brazilian Euphonium and Tuba Association (ETB), and an Adams Instruments Performing Artist (Holland) since 2010.